drinkbird/drinkbird.github.io/_posts/blog/2019-10-12-recommended-books-for-software-developers.md

 ---
 layout: page
-title: "Recommended books for Software Industry professionals"
+title: "Books that shaped how I think about software and the teams that build it"
-excerpt: "Book collections on Software Engineering, DevOps, Architecture and Management."
+excerpt: "Recommended reading on engineering leadership, software architecture, craft, and career."
 permalink: /books/
 comments: true
 categories: blog